-- Is the projection appropriate? - Will the map scale show sufficient detail in the area of interest? - Are the colors pleasing? - Is the symbology effective? - Is the application interface set to a neural color such as gray or tan? - For Windows applications, is the taskbar hidden?
+- Is the projection appropriate? - Will the map scale show sufficient detail in the area of interest? - Are the colors pleasing? - Is the symbology effective? - Is the application interface set to a neutral color scheme (e.g., Windows Standard for Windows 2000 or Silver or Olive for Windows XP). - For Windows applications, is the Taskbar hidden?
 Are any unnecessary toolbars closed? - Does the project have an appropriate name?
 Do data layers have descriptive names? - Does the Table of Contents supply information to the reader?
 If not, hide it.